toshvelaga/parakeet/README.md

 # Parakeet
-QR code app for users to leave reviews at restaurants and SMBS.
-Has a consumer side that is mobile first and allows the patrons to leave the reviews.
-Also has a business side where business owners can look at a dashboard of their reviews.
+QR code app for users to leave reviews at restaurants and SMBs.
+Has both a consumer side and business side.
+Consumer side is for customers to give th reviews.
+Business side is for store owners to collect and monitor reviews on a dashboard.

 ## Parakeet Summary
 https://docs.google.com/document/d/1sqc-CRj6KMgcFMMrjJoKsm28HoNYheImF92kH5gRjQs/edit?usp=sharing